 - Moving to Canada: A U.S. resident who marries a Canadian may apply for an immigrant visa if living outside Canada, or may apply for permanent residence from within Canada if currently living in Canada.
 There is no longer a fiance(e) visa in Canada.
 Canada recognizes both same-sex and opposite-sex marriages for immigration purposes.
 Common law partners may also apply if they have been living together for one year.
 Children of the U.S. spouse under the age of 22 may immigrate to Canada as well.
 For more information on Canada marriage visas, click here.

-In addition to the immigration issues, there are other important issues that face U.S.-Canada couples, including tax questions (such as the Canadian “departure tax”); importing automobiles and other personal property; employment issues such as licensing for doctors, nurses, teachers, and engineers; and health insurance.
+In addition to the immigration issues, there are other important issues that face U.S.-Canada couples, including tax questions; importing automobiles and other personal property; employment issues such as licensing for doctors, nurses, teachers, and engineers; and health insurance.